-The stretching sessions and all Coach's Corner evening sessions are led by Alpine Cols coaches.

-The massage sessions are by appointment only (expect €30-€40 for 30 minutes).

-The Compex electrostimulation devices are available on loan (25 minute sessions)
+Afternoon stretching sessions and all Coach's Corner evening sessions are led by Alpine Cols coaches.
+Massages are available by appointment only (expect €30-€40 for 30 minutes).
+Compex electrostimulation devices are available on loan (25 minute sessions)

 How fast are the rides?